U.S. Department of Transportation

 Location of Project.
 The project(s) receiving the repurposed funding must be within the State that received the original earmark and within 25 miles of the original earmark description.
 If the earmark was for a geographic area (e.g., city, county, corridor), a project will be considered to meet this location requirement if it is within 25 miles of the area's boundary.

 Period of Availability.
-The repurposed earmark funds must be obligated on or before September 30, 2025.
+The repurposed earmark funds must be obligated on or before September 30, 2027.

 The State should identify the corresponding amount of applicable special or allocated obligation limitation to be transferred with the earmark, if available.
-Earmarks with insufficient associated limitation available (i.e., excess funds) should use the State’s annual formula obligation limitation when obligating those repurposed funds.
+Earmarks with insufficient associated limitation available (i.e., excess funds) should use the State's annual formula obligation limitation when obligating those repurposed funds.
 Most earmarks will have less associated special or allocated limitation than funding and, therefore, will require some amount of formula limitation to obligate the excess repurposed funds.
-Note that annual formula obligation limitation is not actually used until the funds are obligated to a project so the repurposing process does not impact the available balance of formula limitation.
+Note that annual formula obligation limitation is not actually used until the funds are obligated to a project, so the repurposing process does not impact the available balance of formula limitation.

-In order to ensure a project meets the requirements under the Repurposing Provision, the State must identify specific projects (i.e., location and scope of work) for the repurposed funding and should repurpose the full unobligated balance of the earmark available as of the date of the repurposing request.
+To ensure a project meets the requirements under the Repurposing Provision, the State must identify specific projects (i.e., location and scope of work) for the repurposed funding and should repurpose the full unobligated balance of the earmark available as of the date of the repurposing request.
 Repurposed funds may be identified for one or more new or existing projects, or any combination thereof.
 The State should identify the specific amount for each project when the request to repurpose is made.
-Based on the definition of “earmarked amount” in the Repurposing Provision, once funds are repurposed for a specific project, the funds may not be changed to a different project at a later date since the project no longer meets the definition of “earmarked amounts” in the Repurposing Provision.
+Based on the definition of "earmarked amount" in the Repurposing Provision, once funds are repurposed for a specific project, the funds may not be changed to a different project at a later date since the project no longer meets the definition of "earmarked amounts" in the Repurposing Provision.
 Cost underruns released from one Federal-aid agreement may be obligated for increased costs only on a different project previously identified at the time of repurposing for the same earmark.

-The State, FHWA division office, and the FHWA Office of the Chief Financial Officer (HCF) will process earmark repurposing requests as provided in the attached procedures using a modified transfer request form (FHWA-1575 (ERP 2023)).
-The Division Administrator’s (DA) review and approval of a State’s repurposing request constitutes FHWA’s concurrence that (1) the repurposed earmark request meets the criteria for repurposing, and (2) any new proposed projects are STBG (or THP) eligible, within 25 miles of the earmark description, and within the State.
+The Repurposed Earmark Transfer Request process has been automated within the FMIS.
+The State, FHWA division office, and the FHWA Office of the Chief Financial Officer (HCF) will process earmark repurposing requests as provided in the attached procedures using the FMIS Fund Control module.
+The transfer type is "Repurposed Earmark."
+The Division Administrator's (DA) review and approval of a State's repurposing request constitutes FHWA's concurrence that (1) the repurposed earmark request meets the criteria for repurposing, and (2) any new proposed projects are STBG (or THP) eligible, within 25 miles of the earmark description, and within the State.
 The division office submits the DA-approved repurposing request to HCF for verification.
+The DA approval should be noted in the "FHWA Comments" section.
 HCF will (1) ensure there is accurate and complete financial information necessary to process the request and (2) process the request if valid.
-If HCF review finds inaccurate or incomplete financial information on the request, HCF will contact the State via the division office to revise and resubmit the request as appropriate.
+If the HCF review finds inaccurate or incomplete financial information on the request, HCF will reject the transfer request.
+The State can revise and resubmit the request as appropriate.

-FHWA may not consider repurposed funding requests that do not contain the required information or are not received by the submission deadline.After the funds are repurposed, the States must provide an annual report to FHWA on the identified projects as required in the Repurposing Provision.
+After the funds are repurposed, the States must provide an annual report to FHWA on the identified projects as required in the Repurposing Provision.
 HCF will consolidate the information and submit the final annual report to Congress.
-Please see the “Annual Report”
+Please see the "Annual Report" section of Attachment 1 - FY 2024 Earmark Repurposing Process for more information on the required annual report.

 cc: Chief Counsel